Sayed997/Udacity_Tableau_Projects/README.md

 - This folder contains two Tableau Projects created for the Udacity Data Visualization NanoDegree
 - The ReadMe file contains the **Tableau Public Dashboard links** under each project description.
 These links are not clickable in the Project PDFs provided.

-### Project 2 - Sales Rocket Proof of Concept Dashboard
+### Project 2 - Sales Rocket Initial Proof of Concept Dashboard

 #### Project Introduction